yingyan-zhao/JournalPublicationProject/README.md

 <figure>
   <img src="outputs/figures/overall/Graph1_TopAuthorPaperShares_After1980.png" width="1000">
+  <figcaption>Figure 1.
+Share of Top Five papers with at least one author ranked in the top 1%, 5%, or 10% of publication counts during the preceding 20 years.
+Rankings are recalculated annually.</figcaption>
 </figure>
-** Figure 1.
-Share of Top Five papers with at least one author ranked in the top 1%, 5%, or 10% of publication counts during the preceding 20 years.
-Rankings are recalculated annually. **

 ### Finding 2: First-time authors account for a smaller share of authors